sriharsha0806/Database/README.md

 # Udacity-programming-for-Data-Science-using-Python-Nanodegree

-This repository contains projects for Udacity Programming For Data Science Using Python Nanodegree.
+This repository contains projects of Udacity Programming For Data Science Using Python Nanodegree.

 ## Project 1